Extract Mac-OSX dmg and pkg Installer

 $ file Install_SuisseID.pkg Install_SuisseID.pkg: xar archive version 1, SHA-1 checksum

-You can either use Google xar or simply run ark
+You can either use Google xar or simply run ark to extract it from the GUI:

 cd SuisseID ark Install_SuisseID.pkg

-This creates a new directory Install_SuisseID
+This creates a new directory Install_SuisseID, that contains: cryptovision.pkg, modutil.pkg, SuisseID-Assistant.pkg, Distribution and Resources.

 These are: